rubocop/ruby-style-guide/README.md

 A community-driven style guide is of little use to a community that doesn't know about its existence.
 Tweet about the guide, share it with your friends and colleagues.
-Every comment, suggestion or opinion we get makes the guide just a little more better.
+Every comment, suggestion or opinion we get makes the guide just a little bit better.
 And we want to have the best possible guide, don't we?